Life Insurance After a Divorce: Everything You Need to Know

 If You Have an Individual Life Insurance

-• Beneficiary Changes: The most immediate action is to review and possibly update the beneficiary designation.
+• Beneficiary Changes: The most immediate action is to review and update the beneficiary designation.
 If your ex-spouse is the beneficiary, you may want to change it unless court-ordered otherwise.

 • Policy Ownership: If you own the policy, you can make any changes you see fit, including canceling it.
 However, if you're paying alimony or child support, you may be required to keep the policy active.